-The cache file contains a copy of all objects and their attributes.
+Starting with UCS 4.2 the LMDB cache database contains a copy of all objects and their attributes.
 It is used to supply the old values supplied through the old parameter, when the function handle() is called.

 The cache is also used to keep track, for which object which module was called.
 This is required when a new module is added, which is invoked for all already existing objects when the Univention Directory Listener is restarted.